-Now, the question is why? and today we are also going to discuss on two inter related topics which are given below;
+Now, the question is why? and today we are also going to discuss two inter-related topics which are given below;

 Let’s discuss its importance first.
-Generally speaking, compliance policies allows admin to define some values that devices must meet to access company resources, and conditional access policy allows blocking those machines if they do not meet the values define by admin,
+As mentioned above, compliance policies allow the admin to define some values that devices must meet to access company resources, and conditional access policy allows blocking those machines if they do not meet the values defined by the admin,

 For example, an admin creates a compliance policy that machines should have Bitlocker enabled and creates a Conditional access policy that only allows users to access resources such as office 365 applications whose device is compliant.
-So if user device is complaint (which means they have bitlocker enabled) they will be able able to access all cloud application.
-Otherwise, If user device is not compliant they won’t be able to access the company’s data.
+So if the user’s device is the complaint (which means they have BitLocker enabled) they will be able able to access all cloud applications.
+Otherwise, If the user device is not compliant they won’t be able to access the company’s data.

 - Enrolled user exists